15th Finchley

 Note: In 2019 the 15th Finchley published a book entitled ‘Our Story’, a history of the Group’s first 100 years.
 We are grateful to them for allowing us to use some of the content, which has been supplemented with other material to produce this article.

 The 15th Finchley started life as a Scout Troop in 1919 and was originally known as the 15th Finchley and Hendon BP Scout Group.
-The first Scout Master was Mr McNeill who was assisted by Mr Theo E Schmidt.
-However, the man behind the idea, their founder and the first Group Scout Master (GSM), was the Curate at Christ Church, North Finchley: Rev. F. S. ‘Pa’ Lee.
+The first Scout Master was Mr McNeill who was assisted by Mr Theodore (Theo) E Schmidt.
+However, the man behind the idea, their founder and the first Group Scout Master (GSM), was the Curate at Christ Church, North Finchley, Rev. F. S. ‘Pa’ Lee.

 It did not take long for the Group to get going.
 There was a camp during the first year, held at Hale, Mill Hill, which was attended by 24 Scouts.
 A drum and bugle band was formed, with fifes being added later, and the Vicar of Christ Church bought them a trek cart that they collected from the Elephant and Castle and pushed back to Finchley.

-The local press provided a short report of the Troop’s summer camp at Walton-on-the-Naze in 1924 that was attended by less than the usual number.
-This was due to several members of the Group being away, including Theodore Schmidt, Edward “Ted” Fensome and Wilf Hewitt, who represented the Group at the World Jamboree held in Denmark.
+The local press provided a short report of the Troop’s Summer Camp at Rose Farm, Walton-on-the-Naze in 1924, the same location as their 1923 camp, although it was attended by fewer than the usual number.
+This was due to several members of the Group being away, including Theo Schmidt, Edward “Ted” Fensome and Wilf Hewitt, who represented the Group at the World Jamboree held in Denmark.
 Many international links grew from that camp including a visit in 1936 from a Danish Group.

 There was always a Summer Camp and in 1925 the Scouts went to Sheringham in Norfolk.
 They had lovely weather and were warmly welcomed by everyone, including the local Sea Scouts.
 Again, the press provided a short report.

 Major changes took place in 1927.
-Theo Schmidt departed and Mr McKeown (known as Mac) became the Scout Master.
-‘Pa’ Lee also departed, having been appointed vicar at St. Peter’s, Clifton Wood, Bristol.
+‘Pa’ Lee departed, having been appointed vicar at St. Peter’s, Clifton Wood, Bristol.
 The Group gave him a good send-off that was covered by the press.
-Finally, 1927 was the year that the Group started a Wolf Cub Pack.
+Mac McKeown took over as the Group Scoutmaster (GSM) but Theo Schmidt also left the Group.
+It is not clear who became the SM and there is no census return for that year.

-The Troop had also been through a lean period with the number of Scouts, at one stage, being reduced to 10, and with the Band being disbanded.
+The Troop went through a lean period, with the number of Scouts at one stage being reduced to 10, and with the Band also being disbanded.
 However, they persevered with regular camps and the Troop began to grow again.
-Summer camps were held at Pagham (1927), Goring-by-Sea (1928), Holland-on-Sea (1929) and Dymchurch (1930).
+Summer Camps were held at Pagham (1927), Goring-by-Sea (1928), Holland-on-Sea (1929) and Dymchurch (1930).

-Although the Hutton Grove HQ served the Group well, even to the extent of holding Jumble Sales, Socials and a Revue, it was apparent in the late 20s and early 30s that better premises were needed, so the Group were again on the look-out for a new HQ.
+Although the Hutton Grove HQ served the Group well, even to the extent of holding Jumble Sales, Socials and a Revue it was apparent by the late 1920s and early 30s that better premises were needed, so the Group were again on the look-out for a new HQ.

 In 1932 Mac left and Charlie Roberts, a founder member, took on the role of GSM and Gerald ‘Gedda’ Game became the Scoutmaster.
 As a reward for the hard work that Mac had done for the Group the District conferred upon him the title of Honorary GSM.

 For summer camp the Group again visited Jersey, this time for two weeks.
 Upon this occasion they had a very rough crossing, with few escaping sea-sickness.
-However after an apathetic first day ashore, they started camp life in earnest.
+However, after an apathetic first day ashore, they started camp life in earnest.
 Church parade was at the quaint old St. Brelade’s Church, and later they visited the fishermen’s chapel.
-The camp’s usual daily routine was to rise at 7 a.m., breakfast at 8 a.m., kit inspection, one hour’s badge work then games and a swim, after which (per the log-book) “we were always ready for a jolly good dinner.”
+The camp’s usual daily routine was to rise at 7 a.m., breakfast at 8 a.m., kit inspection, one hour’s badge work then games and a swim, after which (per log-book) “we were always ready for a jolly good dinner.”
 The afternoons were generally spent on the beach, playing cricket, golf, football or swimming.
 After tea was an ideal time for rambling and visiting beauty spots.
-Supper was at 9 p.m. and lights out was at 10 p.m.
+Supper was at 9p.m. and lights out was at 10p.m.

 About the same time Charlie found a suitable plot of land in Grove Road on which they wanted to build.
 It was purchased for £175 but more funds were required to cover the cost of the building.
 Interestingly there were rumours that the Group were to build a Dance Hall and Charlie had to make it clear that they were building a home for the Scouts not a hall for the public.